Public Comment Period on the National Flood Insurance Program’s Minimum Floodplain Management Standards

 - How the National Flood Insurance Program can better promote protection of and minimize any adverse impact to listed species and critical habitat

-- The first public meeting will be held from 2:30 – 4 p.m.
-Eastern Time on Thursday, Nov.
-4. Visit this webpage to register.
+- The first public meeting was held Thursday, Nov.
+4.

-- The second public meeting will be held from 3:30 – 5 p.m.
-Eastern Time on Monday, Nov.
-15. Visit this webpage to register.
+- The second public meeting was held Monday, Nov.
+15.

-In addition to providing verbal comments at the public meetings, any interested person can submit written comments to the Federal Register notice.
-Written comments can be submitted until Dec.
-13, 2021.
+In addition to providing verbal comments at the public meetings, written comments were submitted to the Federal Register notice.

-FEMA will use your registration information for this event only.
-Your information will not be shared with any third-parties.
+FEMA used registration information for this event only.
+FEMA did not share information with any third-parties.

 Floods are the most common and most destructive natural disaster in the United States.
 Every year, flooding causes loss of life and hundreds of millions of dollars in damage to homes and businesses around the United States.
 Standard homeowners and commercial property insurance policies do not cover flood losses.